ophastings/BirthLottery/README.md

 Place it in the `data/` folder before running any analysis scripts.

-The file `data/otherdata_Sept.csv` is included — it contains country-level contextual indicators (Gini coefficients, intergenerational income elasticity, etc.) used in Figure 6.
+The file `data/otherdata_Sept.csv` is included — it contains country-level contextual indicators (Gini coefficients, intergenerational income elasticity, etc.) collected from various places on the internet and used in Figure 6.

 ---